 Eccentric Mentor: Merlin has some odd ideas and odd behavior and they are especially odd to someone like Wart, whose only known kitchen duty.

 Possibly an unintentional example; when Merlin overdoes his cleaning spell and it messes up the castle, the angered Sir Extor and servant woman call him an "old goat".
 Later towards the climax of Merlin and Mim's wizard's duel, an old goat is exactly what Merlin turns himself into.

 The opening of the film shows a wolf, hawk and squirrel in the forest.

-Partially played with in that the creators seem to be going with T.H.
+The Genie Knows Jack Nicholson: ...and Merlin knows about indoor plumbing, Bermuda and Helicopters.
+It's played with in that the creators seem to be going with T.H.
 White's concept of Merlin living through time backwards.
 Merlin himself reveals that he's seen "centuries into the future" and that he's even been there.
-And what's the best way to portray that in a children's film, apparently?
+What's the best way to portray that in a children's film, apparently?
 Have him spout wacky anachronisms!

 Hopeless Suitor: The two amorous squirrels who fall for Arthur and Merlin.
 Whereas the old lady squirrel who chases after Merlin is Played for Laughs, Arthur's girl squirrel companion is done so as well until the end where it... isn't.

 Human Traffic Jam: The line of Merlin's belongings going into the bag during the "Higitus Figitus" sequence.

 Humiliation Conga: When Ector and Kay try to interfere with the magically-animated cleaning implements, an assembly line of slapstick ensues.

 Kay is implied to have at least a few gold flecks.
 At the end when his father demands he bow to Arthur, Kay does so sullenly at first... then after looking at him, does so sincerely.